swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-Synchronous actor functions can be called synchronously on the actor's `self`, but must be called asynchronously from outside of the actor.
+Synchronous actor functions can be called synchronously on the actor's `self`, but cross-actor references to this method require an asynchronous call.
 The `transfer(amount:to:)` function calls it asynchronously (on `other`), while the following function `passGo` calls it synchronously (on the implicit `self`):

 ```swift
 extension BankAccount {